There are so many good gaming laptops available to choose from.

 Hogwarts Legacy’s DLSS allows its settings to sustain 79 frames per second but experiences noticeable stutters in new environments.

-As for Diablo 4, it runs effortlessly at 130 FPS on high ray tracing settings.
+As for Diablo 4, it runs effortlessly at 130-160 FPS on high ray tracing settings.

 The 6GB VRAM of the RTX 4050 proved enough for most titles tested, although the heavier titles like Elden Ring exhibited quite a range of dips in performance, resulting in a few limitations.

-A significant aspect of the Nitro V15 is its cooling system, consisting of two fans and three heat pipes, which manage to keep the temperatures at the mild mark of 65 degrees Celsius during gaming.
+A significant aspect of the Nitro V15 is its cooling system, consisting of two fans and three heat pipes, which manage to keep the temperatures at a mild mark of 65 degrees Celsius during gaming.

-Furthermore, performance mode is also cool and quiet but the fans might be noisy when the load is too much.
+Furthermore, performance mode is also cool and quiet, but the fans might be noisy when the load is too much.
 On quieter modes, the noise is much more tolerable, and the silent mode truly lives up to its name for light use.

 Battery life is surprisingly good for a gaming laptop.